Cornwall family alleges being attacked repeatedly by gang of young people | CBC News

 Officers have since followed up with Rana, he said.

 "This matter is deeply concerning, and I would like the community members to reach out to us so we can address this issue," Levere said.
-He added that if people have concerns they should reach out to police or him personally (613-551-6841 or levere.ge@cornwallpolice.com).
+He added that if people have concerns they should reach out to police or him personally.

 In general, police have been receiving more calls related to young people, Levere said.